-The basic tour is about $5 and includes an official hat, tour sticker, and sample ice cream at the end (not counting tax or tip).
+The basic tour is $7 per person and includes an official hat, tour sticker, and sample ice cream at the end (not counting tax or tip).
+We also sampled the three kinds of whipped cream on our tour.
 Of course, you can pay more for deluxe sundaes or even lunch.

-Other stuff to know about ice cream tours:
+Other stuff to know about Fentons Creamery tours:

 - Tours start between 11:00 – 11:30 AM only.